DHYorkshire/PIC18F4550_PICDEM_FS_USB_board/README.md

  Using USB communicate with a windows computer python application may need the driver changing (using a program such as zadig v 2.5)
  - this has been tesed using Windows 10 & the libusb - win32 driver assocated with the vendor ID/product ID

-USN has been tested witha raspbery Pi running Python 3 with no problems (accept needing to run in admin mode or update USB sercurity file)
+USB has been tested witha raspbery Pi running Python 3 with no problems (accept needing to run in admin mode or update USB sercurity file)